fgrehm/ventriloquist/README.md

 the `psql` client works without any extra params.

-Please note that all of the builtin images are available on the [Docker index](https://index.docker.io/) with the `fgrehm/ventriloquist-` prefix that is ommited on the table below:
+Please note that all of the builtin images are available on the [Docker index](https://index.docker.io/) with the `fgrehm/ventriloquist-` prefix that is ommited on the table above.

 Since services are just Docker images, you can build your own image, push to the registry and use it on your Vagrantfile, you'll just need to specify its fully